Blog / After 40 years in security, I'm building the threat intelli…

 The early years

-I started in cybersecurity when "firewall" was an academic paper, not a product category.
+I started in this field when "firewall" was an academic paper, not a product category, and "computer science" was barely a degree program, let alone the dozen specialized tracks it is now.
 In the late 80s and early 90s I worked with and supported the research of Bill Cheswick and Steven Bellovin at Bell Labs, in the era when their work on circuit-level gateways was turning into the practical foundation of what the rest of the industry would later call firewalls.
-They were the researchers; my role was on the operational side — making the ideas run on real networks, against real traffic, at the kind of scale that ate naive implementations for breakfast.
+They were the researchers; my role was on the operational side, making the ideas run on real networks, against real traffic, at the kind of scale that ate naive implementations for breakfast.

 Some of the work from those years got written up in a couple of books on early firewall design, in the trade press of the time, and on conference stages.
 I'm sometimes amused to find that those magazine pieces have outlasted their original publishers' websites by a decade or more.